Spectrum-X

 HWPLB

-Hardware Plane Load Balancing for larger-scale clusters with 2-tier or 3-tier switch topologies:
+Hardware Plane Load Balancing for larger-scale clusters with 2-tier or 3-tier switch topologies.
+Tech preview, supported on ConnectX-8 SuperNIC with RA2.2 only — not part of the validated Spectrum-X Reference Architecture:

 l8k generate --spectrum-x RA2.2 \